Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Evaluation Framework

 \subsection{Qualitative Evaluation}

-As a final assessment, we evaluate MPCs qualitatively.
-We run both a small-scale human evaluation and an ``LLM as a judge'' assessment \cite{gu2024survey} for analyses on a large scale.
+As a final assessment, we evaluate WMPCs qualitatively.
+We run both a small-scale human evaluation and an ``LLM as a judge'' assessment \cite{gu2024survey} for a large-scale analysis.

-We ask an expert human annotator and an LLM to rate a given MPC along the following dimensions with a Likert Scale from $1$ to $5$, inspired by the scores proposed in \citet{chen-etal-2023-places}: \textsc{(i.)} \textit{naturalness}, i.e., the quality of the overall flow, tone, and word choice in the conversation; \textsc{(ii.)} \textit{argumentability}, i.e., how well the conversation presents reasoned and well-argued positions; \textsc{(iii.)} \textit{speaker's stance consistency}, i.e., whether all speakers maintain their assigned stance at the beginning of the conversation; \textsc{(iv.)} \textit{speaker's stance evolution}, i.e., whether speakers demonstrate a realistic and logical evolution of their stance during the conversation or maintain their stance consistently; \textsc{(v.)} \textit{addressee correctness}, i.e., whether the assigned addressees align with the conversation context and are logically appropriate; \textsc{(vi.)} \textit{addressee preciseness}, i.e., whether addressees are precise and contextually appropriate (messages should target the smallest relevant group of individuals).
+We ask two expert human annotators and an LLM to rate a given WMPC along the following dimensions (inspired by \citealp{chen-etal-2023-places}) using a Likert Scale from $1$ to $5$: \textsc{(i.)} \textit{naturalness}, i.e., the quality of the overall flow, tone, and word choice in the conversation; \textsc{(ii.)} \textit{argumentability}, i.e., how well the conversation presents reasoned and well-argued positions; \textsc{(iii.)} \textit{speaker's stance consistency}, i.e., whether all speakers maintain the stance assigned at the beginning of the conversation; \textsc{(iv.)} \textit{speaker's stance evolution}, i.e., whether speakers demonstrate a realistic and logical evolution of their stance during the conversation or maintain their stance consistently; \textsc{(v.)} \textit{addressee correctness}, i.e., whether the assigned addressees align with the conversation context and are logically appropriate; \textsc{(vi.)} \textit{addressee preciseness}, i.e., whether addressees are precise and contextually appropriate (messages should target the smallest relevant group of individuals).
+For further details see Appendix D and E.

-\section{Experimental settings}
+\section{Experimental Settings}